wistia/wistia-open-docs/_posts/private-sharing.md

 {% post_image hashed_id: 'b7f77d7e188bc953dfd491ae12d9476ee44f5c2c', class: 'center' %}

 Managers in your Wistia account can invite new viewers to view private content using the "Sharing and Privacy" feature.
-From the Project screen, select "Sharing and Privacy" from under the green "Project Actions" drop-down menu.
+From the Project screen, select "Sharing and Privacy" from under the blue "Project Actions" drop-down menu.
+Or, click on the padlock icon next to the title of the project.

-Enter the email addresses of contacts you would like to share this project privately with in the box where it says "Enter email addresses to add users."
-You can customize the text from the message they will receive to first access the content you've allowed them to view by clicking on "Add a personal message."
+Next, in the box where it says "Enter email addresses to add users," type in the email addresses for contact you'd like to share the project privately with.
+You can also customize the test of the message by clicking "Add a personal message."

-{% post_image hashed_id: '49972fd41732b1f35c221718fd6d3fc83568eff7', class: 'center' %}
+{% post_image hashed_id: '82a0ef0b697b5f311d80bb9ef7fe07ca73437358', class: 'center' %}

 <div class="faq">